celer-network/sgn-v2-networks/docs/sgnd/sgnd_query_cbridge_chain-signers.md

 ### Options

 ```
+      --file string   file that contains a list of <val, signer> addrs to check powers
   -h, --help          help for chain-signers
 ```

 ### Options inherited from parent commands